bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 - [Installing VSCode](https://www.youtube.com/watch?v=pI_cnCXpCTU)

-Go to Google and type in “VSCode Community Edition Download”.
+Go to Google and type in “VSCode Community Edition Download ".
 Click the link which comes up first: [https://www.jetbrains.com/VSCode/download](https://www.jetbrains.com/VSCode/download).

 You’ll go to a page where you can choose the operating system: whether you are on Windows, Mac, or Linux.